doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 <ol class="interface-numbers">
 <li class="interface-item">Explorer: Displays your project's Webforms, methods and classes (assets and data models are not available yet)</li>
 <li class="interface-item">Tabs: They let you keep track of your currently opened elements, such as your forms and methods.</li>
-<li class="interface-item">Tool box panel: Contains the Components, Style libray and Data Sources sections.</li>
+<li class="interface-item">Components section: The building blocks of your application.</li>
+<li class="interface-item">Data Sources: Create and explore your datasources.</li>
+<li class="interface-item">Styles Library: holds predefined and customized styles for your components</li>
+<li class="interface-item">Outline: Presents the structure of your webform and allows you to navigate between the different elements. </li>
-<li class="interface-item">Canvas: This is where you combine your components, styles and data sources.
-You can drag and drop components onto your canvas, then drag and drop CSS classes and data sources onto these components, and preview or render your webforms.</li>
+<li class="interface-item">Canvas: This is where you combine your components, styles and datasources.
+You can drag and drop components onto your canvas, then drag and drop CSS classes and datasources onto these components, and preview or render your webforms.</li>
-<li class="interface-item">Contextual configuration panel: This is where you link events and methods to your components, edit CSS styles, etc.</li>
+<li class="interface-item">Contextual configuration panel: Link events and methods to your components, edit CSS styles, etc.</li>
-<li class="interface-item">Properties panel: Allows for advanced style customization.
-Also allows binding a data source to a component.</li>
-<li class="interface-item">Header</li>
+<li class="interface-item">Header: Save and preview your work, and access additional settings</li>
 </ol>

 ## Adding components to the Webform